gurjiitsingh/masala-app/README.md

 const price = (product.price.toString()).replace(/\./g, ',')

-## ask customer email once and set it, ask again only if customer want to change
+## ask customer email once and set it, ask again only if customer want to change (on click)
 ## exapple code for pagination and sort order -- used in save ordermaster
+## product description on click show notification
+## use react notification insted of js aleart
+## pagination

 const collectionRef = collection(db, 'orderMaster')